Toya0754/Toya0754/README.md

 - 👋 Hi, I’m @Toya0754
 - 👀 I’m interested in ...
 Programming/Code also History.
 - 🌱 I’m currently learning ...
 Java CSS and how to be a better mom and person every day.
 - 💞️ I’m looking to collaborate on ...
-Not sure yet but trying to chellenge myself.
+Not sure yet but trying to challenge myself.
 - 📫 How to reach me ... alvarado.toytoy@gmail.com

 <!---